-An interesting try here would be their hủ tiếu nam vang.
+At this place try their hủ tiếu nam vang.
 Nam vang is the Vietnamese word for Phnom Penh, the capital city of Cambodia.
-Also known as Phnom Phenh noodles—initially from Cambodia then resettled to Southern Vietnam and then became a staple in Vietnamese culture.
+Also known as Phnom Phenh noodles — initially from Cambodia then repackaged to suit Southern Vietnam before becoming a classic in Vietnamese culture.
 Topped with minced pork, liver and a few greens on rice noodles (featured photo above), be make sure to doctor up the soup broth with a few squeezes of fresh lime juice and some chili sauce to achieve a nice mellow flavor which is both slightly salty and sweet with a nice richness to it.
 We also like their bò bít tết.
-An easy way to remember its meaning is that bò translates to “cow” or “beef” and bít tết looks and sounds like the French word bifteck, which means steak.
-Sizzling steak with a sunny side up egg and smear of in-house pâté served hot-off-the-stove on a cow-shaped platter with cucumber and tomato slices, carrot and daikon cuts and their homemade baguette served on the side.
+Bò translates to “cow” or “beef” and bít tết looks and sounds like the French word bifteck, which means steak.
+Also try their sizzling steak with a sunny side up egg and a smear of in-house pâté served hot-off-the-stove on a cow-shaped platter with cucumber and tomato slices, carrot and daikon cuts and their homemade baguette served on the side.
 Here you have the freedom to eat it however you like but it’s recommended to try having it with every filling and to mop every inch of sauce left on the iron cast with their toasted bread.
 Vietnamese-style pepper lunch, anyone?

 Tik Bánh Mì

 A sister branch of Pho Tik located on Barra side, they focus more on their fresh homemade (bánh mì) Vietnamese baguettes on the go and desserts.
 We love how bánh mì was created in Vietnam during the French colonial rule and has influences from both cultures.
-The sandwich is typically made like a French baguette and pâté added with different variants of Vietnamese meats and ingredients as the filling.
-Bánh mì thịt nướng is our absolute favorite here with marinated, grilled Vietnamese grilled pork, creamy pâté, fresh cilantro, cucumbers, chili, and tangy daikon and carrot pickles between their crusty baguette.
+The sandwich is typically made like a French baguette with pâté added with different variants of Vietnamese meats and ingredients as the filling.
+Bánh mì thịt nướng is our absolute favorite here with marinated, grilled Vietnamese grilled pork, creamy pâté, fresh cilantro, cucumbers, chili, and tangy daikon and carrot pickles between the crusty baguette.
 This tasty sandwich is just the perfect combination of flavors and textures of savory, creamy, spicy, sweet and crunchy!
-Bánh mì õpla is a whole new different kind of breakfast if you’re feeling ambitious where õpla, originally comes from the French “oeufs au plat” which means sunny side up eggs.
+Bánh mì õpla is a whole new different kind of breakfast if you’re feeling ambitious with õpla, which originally comes from the French “oeufs au plat” which means sunny side up eggs.
 Just a simple “egg-cellent” and delicious kind of baguette!
-Jumping onto desserts, they’ve got xôi which is a Vietnamese dish made from glutinous rice that can be a sweet or savory.
-They feature three special kinds: xôi ngọt ca de (custard sticky rice), xôi mặn (salty sticky rice) and our favorite, xôi nếp than, black glutinous sticky rice with shredded coconut topped with sesame seeds that has a unique and attractive color with an exotic taste drizzled with warm coconut cream, the nutty flavor of sesame seeds and sweet coconut guarantees that you will be asking for seconds… or even a third!
-Don’t forget to “tik” these two branches off your foodie bucket list to experience true and original Vietnamese taste.
+For dessert, they’ve got xôi which is a Vietnamese dish made from glutinous rice that can be a sweet or savory.
+They feature three special kinds: xôi ngọt ca de (custard sticky rice), xôi mặn (salty sticky rice) and our favorite, xôi nếp than, black glutinous sticky rice with shredded coconut topped with sesame seeds that has a unique and attractive color with an exotic taste drizzled with warm coconut cream, the nutty flavor of sesame seeds and sweet coconut.
+Don’t forget to “tik” these two branches off your foodie bucket list to experience true and original Vietnamese tastes in macau.

-A small and cozy restaurant serving you delicious Vietnamese food in relatively large quantities and at a fairly inexpensive price.
-Alongside this Thai and Vietnamese alley located away from Tap Seac Square is this local style Pho Vietnam eatery, you get to choose what type of noodles you prefer from rice noodles or vermicelli type.
-We’ve tried their tofu and cloud ear fungus and our favorite item to order here is the one with beef balls.
+This small and cozy restaurant serves delicious Vietnamese food in relatively large quantities and at a fairly inexpensive price.
+Alongside this Thai and Vietnamese alley located away from Tap Seac Square is this local style Pho Vietnam eatery, where you get to choose what type of noodles you prefer from rice noodles or vermicelli.
+We tried their tofu and cloud ear fungus and our favorite item to order here is the one with beef balls.
 You’ll get to taste the authenticity of Vietnamese pho noodles and also experience eating like a true local.

 Pho Vietnam 10-12 R. de Abreu Nunes, Macau, +853 2853 3078